CimeM/whynots/_posts/2018-02-07-the-theory-of-constraints.markdown

 ### The simulation: Fallout Shelter
+(http://fallout.wikia.com/wiki/Fallout_Shelter) announced in 2015.
+The game allows building an underground vault and becoming overseer of its inhabitants.
+The game includes in-app payment that allows time shortcuts for some of its processes.
+The goal is to reach 200 inhabitants while stabilising their resource consumption and develop their skills.
+The game owns unpredictable factors, that appear randomly and have to be addressed immediately.
+We can call these stability tests.
+The simulation is a close representation to the example in the book, but still needed some deduction to identify some of its traits.

 The game operates as a manufacturing facility, where bottlenecks and optimisations are possible.
-There is room for optimization and strategic operations if handled correctly can produce acceptable living conditions and with that, expansion.
-The goal of the game actually wasn't announced.
-Players did unlock most of the items when reaching 200 inhabitants in their vault, therefore the goal is to obtain 200 inhabitants and having their levels maximised.
+The game challenges the player by building a stable entity and testing it by random events that can compromise stability.

+The goal of the game actually wasn't announced by the creators but it does provide the multitude of areas for improvement.
+Mainly concerning the inhabitants.
+The vault has its size limit, and so do the skills levels.

 ### Room positioning strategy.

 #### Building array
-The overseer is to a line of 15 dwellers at the gate of the vault.
+At the beginning the overseer is presented to a line of 15 dwellers at the gate of the vault.
 They are at low levels and don’t have special traits skilled.
-Avoiding instruction windows, first steps involve building the basic necessities for the vault.
-Build a diner, power plant, water treatment facilities and assign dwellers to them.
+First modest steps involve building the basic necessities for the vault.
+Build a power plant, water treatment and diner facilities and assign dwellers to them.
 You can group maximum of 3 rooms, and the allowed width allows for 9 rooms in a row.
-But because elevators need to be positioned in between.
 If you want to maximise the speed dwellers move in the vault, it is most efficient to build two rows of elevators in the centre of the vault.
 My configuration has exactly the configuration.
 I’ve built 2 elevator columns in the middle allowing 2 room in between and 3 rooms on each side.

 #### Build-in rows
 Build resource producing facilities in a row.
 This way you can max out the use of mr. Handy in the future.
 Living quarters can occupy a single row in your vault (it will be more than that).
 Just focus on the rows.